What constitutes good value for money on safari?

-It's a big, sturdy, canvas-sided double room.
+It's a big, sturdy, canvas-sided double room/tent.
 You can stand up in it.
-It has two full-sized, proper beds in it, or a King size double bed, as well as a cupboard for your clothing.
-At the back of the tent, you'll find an en-suite bathroom with all modern conveniences.
+It has either two full-sized, regular beds in it, or a King size double bed; space to walk around it, a small dressing table, chair as well as a cupboard for your clothing.
+At the back of the tent, you'll find a private en-suite bathroom with all modern conveniences.

 Why are the internal flights so pricey?

 It's simply this: the smaller the plane, the more it costs, per capita, to run the flight.
 Most scheduled flights to the game reserves operate with small planes (40 - 100 seats).
 Charter flights and air taxis take 6 to 12 passengers.